msg-byu/enumlib/support/DEVELOPMENT.md

 configurations in the tree.

 ## Ideas for a refactor
-* It's impractical in many problems to store (even just the hashes of) all surviving configurations at the end of the enumerations.
+* It's impractical in many problems to store
+(even just the hashes of) all surviving configurations at the end of the enumerations.
 Better to print them out in batches as the enumeration proceeds.
+So we need data structures that allow this.
+* It seems that if we have disjoint sets of types, we can enumerate the different sites separately, for each set, then do a kind of "outer product" to generate the full list of configurations.
+In general, doing several smaller problems, separately and then combining should be much, much, more effecient because of the combinatorial explosion that happens with additional colors.
+* It would be nice to do a 2D problem first, maybe a few toy problems, to build intuition.
+Nice undergraduate problem.
+* There might be some good ideas in this paper DOI 10.1186/s13321-016-0129-3, Supercell program: a combinatorial structure-generation approach for the local-level modeling of atomic substitutions and partial occupancies in crystals Kirill Okhotnikov, Thibault Charpentier, and Sylvian Cadars
 *